archerja/tags.py/README.md

                     search      artist      "string" (using "like")
                     search      album       "string" (using "like")
                     search      title       "string" (using "like")
+                    search      year        "string" (using "like")
                     search      genre       "string" (using "like")
-                    search      discog      "string" (using "like", for artist) search      list        "group"  (using "like")
-                    search      below320    "group"  (using "like")
+                    search      discog      "string" (using "like", for artist) search      group       "string" (using "like", for groups) search      below320    "group"  (using "like")
                     search      bitrate     "string" (128,256,320,etc.)